Kingxukai/linux/Documentation/filesystems/ext4/super.rst

 .. _super_creator:

-The filesystem creator is one of the following:
+The filesystem creator is one of the woke following:

 .. list-table::
    :widths: 8 72